 Reopening an Account After Closure Due to Excessive Overdraft

-Financial institutions need to monitor their levels of risk and, if they close a bank account for excessive overdrafts, the account holder would need to talk to the bank to see if they are willing to reopen the old account or if they’d allow them to open a new one.
+Financial institutions need to monitor their levels of risk.
+If they close a bank account for excessive overdrafts, the account holder would likely need to talk to the bank to see if they are willing to reopen the old account or if they’d allow them to open a new one.
 Different banks will have different policies.
 You may be required to pay off your negative balance, sometimes within a specified timeframe, before you can reopen your account.

 Reopening an Account Closed for Suspicious or Fraudulent Activities

 If a bank believes that a customer is engaged in fraudulent behavior (rather than being a victim of it), then it may be difficult to reopen an account or to open a new one with the institution.
 Contact the financial institution, and be prepared to demonstrate how any activity in your account that appeared suspicious was, in fact, not fraudulent or not your fault.